deepin-community/python3.11/Doc/library/ssl.rst

    also cause read operations.

    .. versionchanged:: 3.5
-      The socket timeout is no more reset each time bytes are received or sent.
+      The socket timeout is no longer reset each time bytes are received or sent.
-      The socket timeout is now to maximum total duration to write *buf*.
+      The socket timeout is now the maximum total duration to write *buf*.

    .. deprecated:: 3.6
       Use :meth:`~SSLSocket.send` instead of :meth:`~SSLSocket.write`.